gkushang/cucumber-html-reporter/README.md

 Let's get you started:

 1. Install the package through npm or yarn
-2. Create an reporter.js and specify the options.
+2. Create a reporter.js and specify the options.
 Example of `hierarchy` theme:

 ```js